 At this point, the ex-governor faces between 5 and 15 years of prison.

-For Borge still has friends in high places.
-In Nov 2016, right after the opposition took office and began uncovering irregularities, the state legislature tried to enact legislation to prevent Borge from leaving the country.
+Borge still has friends in very high places.
+In Nov 2016, right after the opposition assumed office and began uncovering irregularities, the state legislature tried to enact legislation to prevent Borge from leaving the country.

 The PRI reacted with fury, uniting to defend the ex-governor and preventing a single sanction against him.